 As Mr Ergin continues, this exhibition serves as a platform to those yet to find a stage to present their art, an inspiration to those yet to display theirs, or an enjoyable event for those who simply love art.
 With mounting excitement, both the amount of submissions and attendance has increased since then.
 A clear indicator of the success of the programme.

-This year, the exhibition showcases a range of classical and modern paintings, sculptures, ceramic works, charcoal, marbling and illumination.
+This year, the exhibition showcased a range of classical and modern paintings, sculptures, ceramic works, charcoal, marbling and illumination.

-The exhibition will be open to visitors until Monday 17th February 2020.
+The exhibition was open to visitors until Monday 17th February 2020.